dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 $ perf report
 ```

 where `cnt_ctl=0` counts clock cycles, `cnt_ctl=1` counts dispatched ops for an interval period; `l3missonly=1` only keeps the samples that had an L3 miss.
-Note that in both of the commands above, `-a` option is used to collect IBS samples for all cores, otherwise `perf` would fail to collect samples on Linux kernel 6.1.
+These two parameters and a few other are described in more details in [@AMDUprofManual, Table 25.
+AMDuProfCLI Collect Command Options].
+Note that in both of the commands above, `-a` option is used to collect IBS samples for all cores, otherwise `perf` would fail to collect samples on Linux kernel 6.1 or older.
 From the version 6.2 onwards, `-a` option is no longer needed unless you want to collect IBS samples for all cores.
 The `perf report` command will show samples attributed to functions and source code lines similar to regular PMU events but with added features that we will discuss later.

-[TODO]: Are these `cnt_ctl,l3missonly` IBS controls/filters the only ones that exist?
-Where are they documented?
-[TODO]: How do I parse IBS raw dumps in case I want to do custom analysis?
+AMD uProf command line tool can generate IBS raw data, which later can be converted to a CSV file for later postprocessing with MS Excel as described in [@AMDUprofManual, Section 7.10 ASCII Dump of IBS Samples].

 ### SPE on ARM Platforms